A natural fit

 My goal then and there was to make nature more accessible to underserved communities so that they know they deserve access to these spaces too.
 There is beauty here, undiscovered, underappreciated, in hard-to-find nooks and crannies.
 So, my backpack carries an old Fujifilm camera my dad gifted me; what I need to capture and convey not only the sights of nature but the diverse people who work in and explore it.
 I catalogue us so that younger generations will know they belong here too.

 This story originally appeared in the spring 2022 issue of the Nature Conservancy of Canada Magazine.
-To learn more about how you can receive the magazine, click here.

 Explore additional content from our spring issue here >